phusion/holy-build-box/README.md

  * OpenSSL 1.0.2d
  * curl and libcurl 7.44.0

 These libraries are provided in multiple variants, each compiled with different compilation flags.
-The different variants will be covered with in [Tutorial 5: Library variants](TUTORIAL-5-LIBRARY-VARIANTS.md).
+The different variants will be covered with in [Tutorial 5: Using library variants](TUTORIAL-5-LIBRARY-VARIANTS.md) and in the [Library variants](LIBRARY-VARIANTS.md) guide.

 ### Security hardening